We’ve updated our Privacy Notice. You can see how and why we use your personal information in this summary, or read the full notice.

 The government says the aim is to ‘reduce risks and impacts from flooding to farming and rural communities across England’, and Ms Hardy said work between the Environment Agency and IDBs was already under way.

-The minister also said that the complex 2011 formula for flood defence funding would be reviewed, with the aim of ensuring that the value of businesses and communities in rural areas is better taken into account – a long standing NFU lobbying ask.
+The minister also previously said that the complex 2011 formula for flood defence funding would be reviewed, with the aim of ensuring that the value of businesses and communities in rural areas is better taken into account – a long standing NFU lobbying ask.

 ‘The UK desperately needs a joined-up approach’